A Buttock Lift using Fat (Brazilian Butt Lift or BBL) transfer provides an improvement in contour by the use of fat transfer to the buttock.

 Liposuction reduces the amount of fat under the skin and relies on your skin elasticity in taking up the resulting loose skin – the younger you are the better your skin elasticity and the better your skin takes up after liposuction.

-Brazilian Butt Lift can be performed at any time of the year.
+Buttock Lift using Fat Transfer (Brazilian Buttock Lift) can be performed at any time of the year.
 However, everyone gets some bruising and swelling after the procedure, which can restrict swimming, walking on the beach and other sporting activities in summer.
-After Brazilian Butt Lift a compression garment needs to be worn for at least a few weeks (sometimes up to 6-8 weeks), and it is more comfortable to do this in the winter months.
+After Butt Lift using Fat Transfer a compression garment needs to be worn for at least a few weeks (sometimes up to 6-8 weeks), and it is more comfortable to do this in the winter months.

 Fat is harvested from elsewhere in the body by liposuction (common areas are the abdomen, love-handles and thighs), and then filtered before reinjecting into the buttock.
-If you are thin then this can limit the amount of fat that can be harvested, and therefore limit the amount of buttock augmentation size increase possible with Brazilian Butt Lift.
+If you are thin then this can limit the amount of fat that can be harvested, and therefore limit the amount of buttock augmentation size increase possible with Buttock Lift using Fat Transfer (Brazilian Butt Lift) .

 Not all the fat that is transferred survives or ‘takes’, but by 6-8 weeks the long-term result is seen and is permanent.
 Most patients achieve the size increase they desire in one procedure, but sometimes 2 are needed.